stschiff/msmc/README.md

 # Generate input files
 ## Consensus calling
 ### ...from BAM
 I assume that you have one bam file for each sample you want to study.
 You will need a reference file for this.
 You can now call the consensus sequence for each individual via `tools/bamCaller.py`.
 This program reads samtools mpileup data from stdin, so you need to use it in a pipe.
-Here is an example line using the latest samtools (if using samtools 0.1.19 replace the `bcftools call -c -S indels` command e.g. with `bcftools view -cgI -`):
+Here is an example line using the latest samtools (if using samtools 0.1.19 replace the `bcftools call -c -V indels` command e.g. with `bcftools view -cgI -`):

-    samtools mpileup -q 20 -Q 20 -C 50 -u -r <chr> -f <ref.fa> <bam> | bcftools call -c -S indels |
+    samtools mpileup -q 20 -Q 20 -C 50 -u -r <chr> -f <ref.fa> <bam> | bcftools call -c -V indels |
     tools/bamCaller.py <mean_cov> <out_mask.bed.gz> | gzip -c > <out.vcf.gz>

 where you need to give the average sequencing depth as `<mean_cov>`.
 This will generate two files: `<out_mask.bed.gz>` and `<out>.vcf.gz`.
 You can type `tools/bamCaller.py -h` to show options.